 Sahaja is a progressive journey.
 The above daily meditation routine that has been recommended is like a staple meditation diet and for everyone.
 If you’re beginning to feel the energy strongly and see significant positive changes in yourself, we can introduce you to the deeper knowledge of the chakras, their significance and how to work with each of your chakras.
 Many of these are covered in a variety of our online sessions.
 It’s a great idea to browse our Meditation Calendar each month and go through various sessions where our instructors expose you to different aspects of the Sahaja practice.
 There are even deeper levels we can take you beyond this that involve mantras and a deeper understanding of the spiritual side of Sahaja.
 Our one on one or in-person sessions are great for this and we can arrange these for you upon your request.

 Ultimately, it’s your individual journey, you can pursue this at your own pace, in the comfort of your home.
-Sahaja Online is a full-service offering of Sahaja meditation that helps you navigate all the stages according to your motivation and desire.
+Sahaja Online is a full-service offering of Sahaja meditation that helps you navigate all the stages according to your daily motivation and desire.